redstone-finance/stable-price-marketplace/README.md

 You can check the code of the React app in the `src` folder.
 We tried to simplify it as much as possible and leave only the core marketplace functions.

-The main UI logic is located in the `App.js` file, and the contract interaction logic is in the `blockchain.js` file.
+The main UI logic is located in the `App.tsx` file, and the contract interaction logic is in the `blockchain.ts` file.

-If you take a look into the `blockchain.js` file code, you'll notice that each contract call that needs to process RedStone data is made on a contract instance, that was wrapped by [redstone-evm-connector](https://www.npmjs.com/package/redstone-evm-connector).
+If you take a look into the `blockchain.ts` file code, you'll notice that each contract call that needs to process RedStone data is made on a contract instance, that was wrapped by [@redstone-finance/evm-connector](https://www.npmjs.com/package/@redstone-finance/evm-connector).

 ```js
 import { WrapperBuilder } from "@redstone-finance/evm-connector";